SatoshiPortal/cyphernode/README.md

 - Wasabi Wallet
 - Liquid network (Elements)

 These wallets are hot wallets.
-In the Cyphernode framework, we call them "spender" wallets and only users with spending rights will be
+In the Cyphernode framework, we call them "spender" wallets and only users with spending rights will be able to use it.
+This is different than the "watching" wallets, which are watch-only for the watches we put on addresses and transactions.

-### Making Bitcoin transactions with Bitcoin Core
+# Making Bitcoin transactions with Bitcoin Core Step by step

-#### Get a new address from the spender to fund your wallet
+### Step 1: Get a new address from the spender to fund your wallet

 This will call getnewaddress RPC on the spending wallet.
 Used to refill the spending wallet from cold wallet (ie Trezor).
 Will derive the default address type (set in your bitcoin.conf file, p2sh-segwit if not specified) or you can supply the address type like the following examples.